 Professor Andrew Jackson

-(Programme Leader, MRC Human Genetics Unit) is leading the SGP Microcephalic Dwarfism project
+(Programme Leader, MRC Human Genetics Unit) led the SGP Microcephalic Dwarfism project

 More information about Professor Jackson's MRC-funded research programme can be found here.